-For transmission assets, Transpower maintenance forecasts totaling \$11.228m have been applied from 2015/16.
-These forecasts are based on information supplied by Transpower and have been supplemented with additional information commissioned from 3rd party advisors during the due diligence process.
+For ex-transmission assets, maintenance forecasts totaling \$9.947m have been applied from 2016/17.
+These forecasts are based on information originally supplied by Transpower and have been supplemented with additional information commissioned from 3rd party advisors during the due diligence process and asset conditioninformation collected during Eastland Network's first year of operating the assets.
 Maintenance expenditure forecasts in the AMP are provided by asset type and expenditure type as per EDIDD 2012 categories.
 The expenditure categories are;

-Routine and Corrective Maintenance and Inspection
+Routine and corrective maintenance and inspection